Be still and know that I am God.

 In the context of our Christian tradition, it is dwelling in the presence of the Lord, sitting still and silent to experience directly the immediacy of the Divine.
 It is the silent prayer of listening.
 It is the patient receptivity to grace.

 The Christian Meditation Group had been meeting at Northern Hills United Methodist Church since 2006 until moving to its current location at the First United Church of Christ in 2021.

 It was founded by Myo Wol Soen-sa (Mark Delmar Davis), resident teacher at the Cincinnati Zen Center and member of Northern Hills United Methodist.
 The group is presently hosted and facilitated by Anthony Lucic.

 We welcome all who are interested, regardless of level of knowledge and experience.

-Every Tuesday from 7 to 8 pm.
-Exceptions to this schedule will be posted at the top of this page.
+We meet Tuesdays from 7 to 8 pm.
+Exceptions are posted at the top of this page.

 5808 Glenview Avenue